Stealing Her Thoughts

 “You’re going to die soon?”
 I ask.

-“And that’s if the warrior doesn’t find some way to kill me first.”
+“I’ll be gone in an hour or two, and that’s if the warrior doesn’t find a way to kill me first.”

 The Dreamer and the Warrior